pjlapray/LMMSE-Demosaicing-for-Colour-Polarization-Filter-Array/README.md

 <img src="https://user-images.githubusercontent.com/10449075/187774705-afb79148-763f-4ad9-8a7b-b14b20292b44.png" width=25%>

-Two scripts are provided as demonstration.
+Two scripts are provided as demonstration:
-The script to use for demosaicing with the furbished pre-trained matrix D is "Script_LMMSE_Demosaicing".
+   - The script to use for demosaicing with the furbished pre-trained matrix D is "Script_LMMSE_Demosaicing".
-If you may want to retrain the demosaicing matrix with your own specific data, use the Script named "Script_LMMSE_training.m"
+   - If you may want to retrain the demosaicing matrix with your own specific data, use the Script named "Script_LMMSE_training.m".
+Please use the same image structure as in Data/Dataset

 The "Data" folder contains a mosaiced image, a matrix used for demosaicing, along woth a dataset in case of retraining matrix D with the script "Script_LMMSE_training.m".